Skip to Content

 Chayote not only mimics the texture of apples but is quite low in carbs.
 One cup of chayote has only 4 net carbs, so it fits well with your keto macros.
 It’s also low in calories, with only 25 calories per cup.

-It is certainly a low-glycemic food, and it’s rich in folate, vitamin c, and minerals like manganese.
-What’s more, chayote is high in fiber, making it a perfect choice while doing keto.
+Chayote is undoubtedly a low-glycemic food, rich in folate, vitamin C, and minerals like manganese.
+Moreover, it is high in fiber, making it a perfect choice for keto.

 Chayote Squash As An Apple Substitute